HaniaRezk/dual_autodiff/docs/material/part3/notebook.rst

 2- A second test for these operations between a dual number and a scalar

-For the functions that can raise warnings, tests were also performed using illegal inputs to make sure the function returns a NAN.
+For the functions that can raise warnings, tests were also performed using illegal inputs to make sure the functions raise the appropriate errors.

 Tests
 ----------------------------------------